MidnattLantern/HiDoc-API/README.md

 - There is a counter that show how many users are watching the project.
 - Watching is a yes or no state.
 The serializer.py import `IntegrityError`, that's being used to prevent 'double-watching'.

 Watch artist (unused):
 ---
 Potential future feature
 - The "watch_art" app is HiDoc's equivalent to follow profile.
 This app remain unused in the front-end HiDoc for the moment.
 The app was developed for training/ experimental purposes.

+Documentation
+---
+- Owner of a project can add content to, by intention of HiDoc, document their proccess.
+- Documentation is related to Project.
+- Technically, any artist COULD document another artist's project.
+This, obviously is restricted in the front-end, where only the owner of a project can acccess this feature.

 Run server: